 Last week the Scottish people voted for radical change.
 They voted for the front bench they believed had the ability to see the country through economic challenges.
 They voted for a leader with a vision for the future, of a country re-industrialised by green energy.
 Other parties say Salmond did not make the constitution an election issue.
 I would refer them to his broadcast response to George Osborne’s budget at the very beginning of the campaign.

 He talks of his government’s economic record and the infrastructural investment he has planned, but reminds Scots that his hands are tied by London: “Give us the tools to do the job” he implores.

 Mr Salmond will address parliament this week as the most powerful first minister Scotland has ever had.
 Yet he will still implore, he will still reach out.
 The tattered opposition will have the chance to redeem themselves by supporting our demand for the tools to get Scotland back on the road to better times.
 That is our country’s democratic right, and those who continue to deny it have no hope of political recovery.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.